 Occupations in Demand: There are well over 200 occupations showing relatively high demand in RWDA #5.
-Almost half of the occupations in demand require a high school diploma or less, while a little over half require some post-secondary training or degree.
-Many of the jobs are concentrated in the region's major industries: manufacturing, health care and transportation (see Table 11, page 10 of Attachment 1).
+These occupations are spread across different sectors but are also concentrated in the region's major industries of manufacturing, health care, transportation, and other related industries (see Table 12, page 12 of Attachment 1).